Jlinn5280/Elk-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- The main advantage of automating configuration with Ansible is that by creating a playbook you can easily add and duplicate the new VM to run exactly like the previous instalations.
+- The main advantage of automating configuration with Ansible is that by creating a playbook you can easily add and duplicate the new VM to run exactly like the previous installations.
 Services can be limited or customized, installation and updating can be streamlined, and processes can be replicated.

 The playbook implements the following tasks:
 - Installs docker.io